NickZward/Personal-Projects/Supermarket Sales/README.md

 | 1000          | 3             | 2                | 2              | 1/1/2019 | 3/9/2019|

 ### **Sales Analysis:** <br />
+When analyzing sales data using SQL, there are a number of different queries and functions that can be used to gain insights into sales trends and customer behavior.

-I used SQL queries to analyze the sales data and understand sales trends.
-For example, I could analyze the sales by city, customer type, gender, and date to identify which factors have the most impact on sales.
+One approach is to analyze the sales data by various factors such as city, customer type, gender, and date to identify which factors have the most impact on sales.

 **Total sales by city**<br />
 ```